tolauwae/ars-factum/alchemy/poison.md

 | 20  | Star thistle              | Essence    | Uncommon  | Restorative |

 *40% restorative, 30% venomous, 20% befuddling, 10% corrupting*

+### Urban Biomes

+Even in among the stone and mortar of cities can discerning adventurers find the components necessary to brew deadly draughts.
+The following is a list of unique components found in these biomes.

+**Bones of an Undead.** Befuddling, corrupting and venomous, common component.
+Bone fragments of an undead can cause create harm to the living.

+**Brain Tissue of Cranium Rats.** Befuddling and venomous, common component.
+Cranium rats are psionically enhanced rats, transformed by mind flayers to act as spies in overground cities.

+**Clovelichen.** Venomous, uncommon component.
+Clovelichen only grows on dead wood and has a white pearl-like appearance, like morning dew.
+When used with another venomous component during the brewing of a potion, the clovelichen sample counts as a rare component.

+**Dire Bat Wings.** Corrupting, uncommon component.
+The large wings of the monstrous dire bat, are a well-known ingredient among poison brewers.

+**Doppelganger liver.** Befuddling and corrupting, uncommon component.
+Doppelgangers are very adapt at hiding, but if you can find one, their livers are a very useful alchemical ingredient.

+**Galdermoss.** Any type, common component.
+For centuries, this common inconspicuous moss used to be an overlooked nameless plant.
+Until, the famous wizard Galder discovered it could substitute a wide variety of alchemical ingredients.
+Ever since, it has been known as Galdermoss.

+**Goldencup.** Befuddling and restorative, uncommon component.
+Oily yellow moss found where water collects.
+In cities, it can often be found under leaking rain pipes or slanted roofs.

+**Mimic Adhesive.** Corrupting, uncommon component.
+The adhesive of mimics can be used by alchemist in a variety of ways.
+Poison brewers however utilize it as a strengthening agent for various poisons.
+Using its unrefined form to brew a poison, gives you advantage on the brewing DC.

+**Pistil of a Corpse Flower.** Venomous, rare component.
+Sprouting from corrupted soils of undeath, the Corpse Flower uproots itself when it reaches its full size, in search of corpses to consume.
+It releases a constant stench, potent enough to incapacitate nearby creatures.
+Using a pistil from one of its flowers to create the Shallow Grave poison increases the damage die by one size, to deal 27 (5d10) damage.

+**Rakshasa Blood.** Befuddling and corrupting, rare component.
+Rakshasas were a dignified race of duplicitous outsiders that mostly dwelt in crowded cities, where nobody will miss a few less people after the Rakshasas has finished his dinner.
+Their blood is almost as deadly.

 <span class="tbheader">Urban Biome: Generic Components</span>
 | d20 | Components                | Refinement | Rarity    | Type        |